Stanislav Kurilov: Early life

-Stanislav Kurilov was born in 1936 in Vladikavkaz (then known as Ordzhonikidze).
+Stanislav Kurilov was born in 1936 in Vladikavkaz, then known as Ordzhonikidze.
 He grew up in Semipalatinsk, in Soviet Kazakhstan.
-As a young child, he learned to swim in secret from his own parents (who forbade him to enter open water), and at the age of 10, on a dare, he swam across the Irtysh.
+As a young child, he learned to swim in secret from his own parents, who forbade him to enter open water.
+At the age of 10, on a dare, he swam across the Irtysh.
 Many years later, in one of his later stories, he described the negative environmental and public health effects of the nuclear test site that was constructed near the city during his teenage years.

 From his early years, Kurilov dreamed of a life of sailing the seas.
 However, doctors told him that due to a vision problem he would not be eligible for either a Soviet Navy or merchant marine career.
 After doing his military service, as a chemical warfare instructor of a sapper battalion, he graduated from the Leningrad Meteorology Institute (ru) as an oceanographer.
-While a student, he also learned scuba diving.
-Later, he also became interested in yoga and meditation.
+While a student, he learned scuba diving.
+Later, he became interested in yoga and meditation.

 Kurilov worked at the Institute of Oceanology of the USSR Academy of Sciences, and at the Marine Biology Institute in Vladivostok.
 Even though the Soviet Union operated a large number of research vessels on a worldwide scale, the authorities decided that Kurilov was not eligible for any overseas expeditions, either because of him learning about chemical warfare during his military service, because his father had been a prisoner of war during World War II, or because of Kurilov's "foreign connection": his sister had married an Indian citizen and immigrated to India, and later to Canada.
 Kurilov's field work, therefore, was restricted to the Soviet Union's coastal waters, such as the Black Sea and Sea of Japan.
 In particular, he worked at Soviet underwater research stations in the Black Sea.

-Kurilov came to resent the Soviet state even more when, starting in 1970, two of his team's joint underwater projects with Jacques-Yves Cousteau fell through one after the other, because he was refused a passport.
+Kurilov came to resent the Soviet state even more when, starting in 1970, two of his team's joint underwater projects with Jacques-Yves Cousteau fell through, one after the other, because he was refused a passport.
 Instead, the Soviets sent another group, "without diving experience, but with [exit] visas", with whom Cousteau refused to work.